 - Boost staff morale and productivity - a safer workplace is a happier workplace!
 This can lead to improved staff turnover rates.

-- Reduce risks, ultimately lessening the likelihood of incidents - less paperwork, less staff absences, and less nasty fines!
+- Reduce risks, ultimately lessening the likelihood of incidents - less paperwork, fewer staff absences, and less nasty fines!

 - Improve efficiency.